 - Good leadership skills and interest in community service

 “Do your homework on the benchmarks you must attain to be considered by the schools that interest you,” Elliott says.
 She recommends paying special attention to the application process early on, as there might be additional steps for applying to a pre-professional program.

 There are a number of ways students can hone in on a specific career goal.
 Many college campuses offer summer programs that give students a taste of fields like law, healthcare, and veterinary medicine.
-Spathelf also recommends that interested high school students learn more about their chosen field of study by volunteering and shadowing professionals.
+Spathelf also recommends that interested high school students learn more about their chosen field of study.
+They can do this by volunteering and shadowing professionals.